LostArtefacts/TRX/docs/BUILDING_ON_MACOS.md

 ## Installing dependencies

 Install either Homebrew or MacPorts, then install the required dependencies.
-(If you have both installed, use MacPorts)
+(If you have both installed, use MacPorts.)

 Homebrew: